-• The design consultant shall be responsible for conducting weekly construction progress meetings.

-- The design consultant shall be responsible for reviewing the contractor's safety plan to assure compliance with all relevant standards. - The design consultant shall provide construction oversight to ensure the quality of construction and the conformity with plans and specifications. - The design consultant shall review and approve shop drawings, submittals, payment applications, change orders, documentation for funding sources, EEO compliance documentation, OSHA compliance documentation, NYS Department of Labor compliance documentation, etc. as prepared by the contractor. - The design consultant will prepare parallel cost estimates for proposed change orders and make necessary recommendations to the BUDC. - The design consultant shall make recommendations (in writing) to BUDC on all project issues. - The design consultant shall prepare and supply four (4) sets of final "as-built" plans and a CD of same.
+- The design consultant/team shall be responsible for conducting weekly construction progress meetings. - The design consultant/team shall be responsible for reviewing the contractor's safety plan to assure compliance with all relevant standards. - The design consultant/team shall provide construction oversight to ensure the quality of construction and conformity with plans and specifications. - The design consultant/team shall review and approve shop drawings, submittals, Requests for Information, payment applications, change orders, documentation for funding sources, EEO compliance documentation, OSHA compliance documentation, NYS Department of Labor compliance documentation, etc. as prepared by the contractor. - The design consultant/team will prepare parallel cost estimates for proposed change orders and make necessary recommendations to the BUDC. - The design consultant/team shall make recommendations (in writing) to BUDC on all project issues. - The design consultant/team shall prepare and supply four (4) sets of final "as-built" plans and a digital copy of the same.